-If your visa application has been refused then the team at Results Migration can assist with appealing the refusal and lodging your application to the Migration Review Tribunal (MRT).
+Has your visa application been refused?
+At Results Migration we can help you get back on track by assisting with appealing the refusal, and lodging your application to the Administrative Appeals Tribunal (AAT).

 Appealing a Visa Decision

-When you experience a visa refusal it can be a very stressful period in your life and most times you will be unaware of your rights and appeal grounds.
+Experiencing a visa refusal can be a very stressful period in your life, and most of the time applicants are unaware of their rights and appeal grounds.
 You normally will have 21 days to lodge an appeal from the date of visa refusal.

 We have represented clients who have been refused based on a large variety of grounds and for all visa types.
 The MRT has confirmed that the likelihood of success is much greater when using a registered migration agent for your appeal.

-Our senior solicitor, Christian Dawson, will sit down with you and discuss your options, grounds of appeal and likelihood of success.
-Christian is available by appointment only on 1800 808 717 or email the team at email@example.com.
+Our team will sit down with you and discuss your options, grounds of appeal and likelihood of success.
+By appointment only on 1800 808 717, or email the team at email@example.com.

-What is the role of the MRT in your visa appeal?
+What is the role of the AAT in your visa appeal?

-The Migration Review Tribunal (MRT) provides an avenue for you to appeal your visa refusal based on merit and the relevant statutory provisions of migration law.
+The AAT provides an avenue for you to appeal your visa refusal based on merit, and the relevant statutory provisions of migration law.

-The Refugee Review Tribunal (RRT) conduct merit reviews on protection visas decisions made by the Australian Department of Immigration.
+The AAT also conduct merit reviews on protection visa decisions made by Home Affairs.

 What is “merits review” and how does it affect my original refusal?

-Merits review is an avenue whereupon the Tribunal refers to your original visa decision and may make an order for your visa to be reinstated based certain conditions and the relevant legislative framework.
+Merits review is an avenue whereupon the Tribunal refers to your original visa decision and may make an order for your visa to be reinstated based on certain conditions, and the relevant legislative framework.

-What power does MRT have regarding changing my visa refusal?
+What power does the AAT have regarding changing my visa refusal?

 The Australian Department of Immigration and Border Control (DIBC) is a huge government department.
 It processes hundreds of thousands of visa applications every year.
 Because of its sheer size and immense workload, the DIBC doesn’t [...]